scripting/instantOutlines/README.md

 In the demo app, you don't have to reload to see my updates, they will appear automatically.

 This is the basic functionality I want all outliners to support.
 It's easy, and the result will be an unprecedented level of interop.
-Literally nothing like this has ever come together.

 The JavaScript source code for the demo app is <a href="https://github.com/scripting/instantOutlines/tree/main/demo">here</a>.